C++ vs C: Key Differences Every Beginner Must Know

 🎯 Key Takeaways

-- The core reason C++ was invented is encapsulation: bundling data and the functions that operate on it into a single class so large codebases don't collapse under their own complexity.
+- The core reason C++ was invented is encapsulation: bundling data and functions into a single class to manage complexity in large systems.

 - Use